Take the chapter quiz before and after you read this chapter.

 - Fats and oils

-Both carbohydrates and fats are important because they provide the body with energy.
+Carbohydrates, fats and oil are important because they provide the body with energy.
 Too much energy food causes obesity while too little results in failure to thrive or even weight loss.

 4-6 Which foods are carbohydrates?